 "I want them to be change agents-to be adventurous Christ-followers who live like Jesus!"

 When He's Not at Work

-Jay and Barb have been married for 37 years and have 3 children and 8 grandchildren.
+Jay and Barb have been married since 1971.
+They have 3 children and 8 grandchildren.
 Active members at Calvary Baptist Church in Roseville, Minn., they teach Sunday school and serve on various boards and committees.
 Together they enjoy gardening, canoeing in the Boundary Waters, and working on their home (less than a mile from campus).